MikeWise2718/usdassembly/readme.txt

 - Changed name to avoid cocept collision with OpenUSD's Model Assembly
 - Added a subfacet layer to seperate subfacet concerns from versioning
 - Made versioning more "git-like"
+   `python buildstage.py -c BaeDefs.json -s DroneDesign -of out.txt -a a -r Admin`